+Attachment: Roll Call Sheet

 48. Operations Budget Status Report for September 2017 (Mike Thompson)

 This report was waived.

+Action Taken

+No action taken.
+Informational item only.

 60. Chairman's Report

 There was no Chairman's report.

 61. Chief Executive Officer's Report

 There was no Chief Executive Officer's report.

+62. Board Member Communications

+There were no Board Member communications.

 63. Additional Public Comments on Items Not on the Agenda

 There were no additional public comments.

+64. Next Meeting Date

-The next regularly scheduled Board meeting is December 14, 2017.
+The next regularly scheduled Board meeting is Dec ember 14, 2017.

+65. Adjournment

 Chairman Mathis adjourned the meeting at 12:06 p.m.

 /s/ Harry Mathis Chairperson San Diego Metropolitan Transit System

+Filed by: Approved as to form:
-/s/ Julia Tuer Clerk of the Board San Diego Metropolitan Transit System

-/s/ Karen Landers
+/s/ Julia a Tuer of the Board /s/ Karen Landers General Counsel

-General Counsel San Diego Metropolitan Transit System
+iego Metropolitan Transit System San Diego Metropolitan Transit System